Your Rights as an Energy Services Company Consumer

 INFORMATION RELEASE AUTHORIZATION - Customer authorizes M&R to obtain and review information regarding the Customer’s credit history from credit reporting agencies, and the following information from the LDC: consumption history, billing determinant, credit information, public assistance status, existence of medical emergencies, status as to whether Buyer has a medical emergency, is human needs, elderly, blind or disabled and data applicable to cold weather periods under PSL 32 (3); and information pertaining to PSL 33, tax status and eligibility for economic development or other incentives.
 This information may be used by M&R to determine whether it will commence and/or continue to provide energy supply service to Customer and will not be disclosed to a third-party unless required by law.
 Customer’s execution of this Agreement shall constitute authorization for the release of this information to M&R. This authorization will remain in effect during the Term of this Agreement or any renewal thereof.
 Customer may rescind this authorization at any time by providing written notice thereof to M&R or calling M&R at 1.866.610.7283.
 M&R reserves the right to cancel this Agreement in the event Customer rescinds the authorization.

-CONSUMERS PROTECTION - The services provided by M&R to Customer are governed by the terms and conditions of this Agreement and the New York State Public Service Commission rules (Orders) including the Uniform Business Practices (UBP) and HEFPA for residential customers.
-M&R will provide at least 15 days notice prior to the cancellation of service to Customer.
+CONSUMERS PROTECTION - The services provided by M&R to Customer are governed by the terms and conditions of this Agreement and the New York State Public Service Commission rules and regulations (Orders) including the Uniform Business Practices (UBP) and HEFPA for residential customers.
+M&R will provide at least 15 days’ notice prior to the cancellation of service to Customer.
 In the event of non-payment of any charges owed to M&R, Customer may be subject to termination of commodity service and the suspension of distribution service under procedures approved by the DPS.
-Customer may obtain additional information by contacting M&R at 1-866-610-7283 or the DPS at 1-800-342-3377, or by writing to the DPS at: New York State Department of Public Service, Office of Consumer Services, Three Empire State Plaza, Albany, New York 12223, or through its website at www.dps.ny.gov.
+Customer may obtain additional information by contacting M&R at 1-866-610-7283.
+For consumer complaints that cannot be resolved with the M&R, you may contact the New York State Department of Public Service (DPS).
+DPS complaints may be directed as follows: Website: www.dps.ny.gov/complaints; Phone: DPS Helpline at 1-800-342-3377 (M-F 8:30a-4:00p) or mail: Office of Consumer Services, Three Empire State Plaza, Albany, New York 12223.

 CANCELLATION - Customer may rescind this Agreement within 3 business days after the signing or receipt of this Agreement, whichever comes first, by contacting M&R at 1-866-610-7283.
 Customer is liable for all M&R charges until Customer returns to the LDC or goes to another supplier.
 A final bill will be rendered within 20 days after the final scheduled meter reading or if access is unavailable, an estimate of consumption will be used in the final bill, which will be trued up subsequent to the final meter reading.